uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 > Note the word _typical_ here.
 > HTTP URLs (and especially more general URLs) can become _much more_ complicated, but we will not cover all the little details in this book.
-> In fact the complexity of URLs is often a source of subtle bugs and browser crashes.
+> In fact, the complexity of URLs is often a source of subtle bugs and browser crashes.
-> For example - at some point Android Chrome would [crash](https://news.ycombinator.com/item?id=28639708) when trying to open `http://../foo`.
+> For example—at some point Android Chrome would [crash](https://news.ycombinator.com/item?id=28639708) when trying to open `http://../foo`.

 Let's go over the individual component of a typical URL one by one.